chl64/ML1--tennis_player_rankings/README.md

 ---

 *Demo above is part of my university coursework.
-Details of problem statements and analysis can be found in `Problems.pdf` and `Report.pdf` respectively.*
+Details of problem statements and analysis can be found in `Problems.pdf` and `Report.pdf` respectively, while details of how skills were inferred via **Gibbs Sampling** and **Messaging Passing** can be found in the `theories` folder.*